NCG-Leiden/NCG-Leiden.github.io/ncgday2022.md

 Dimitris Gerontogiannis, __A geometric Fredholm module representation of the fundamental class for Smale spaces__

-Ruelle algebras are purely infinite C*-algebras from Smale spaces and analogues of higher dimensional Cuntz-Krieger algebras.
+Ruelle algebras are purely infinite $\text{C}^\ast$-algebras from Smale spaces and analogues of higher dimensional Cuntz-Krieger algebras.
 More than a decade ago, Jerry Kaminker, Ian Putnam and Mike Whittaker proved that Ruelle algebras exhibit Poincaré duality in KK-theory.
 The fundamental class was represented by an extension by the compact operators.
 This talk presents a geometric Fredholm module representation of the fundamental class.
 This work opens the window to Lefschetz fixed point theorems for Ruelle algebras.
 The construction's backbone is Markov partitions.
 This is joint work with Mike Whittaker and Joachim Zacharias.

 Bram Mesland, __Existence of Levi-Civita connections in noncommutative geometry__